Gabriella439/slides/evangelism/marketing.md

 >
 > * __Whole product__
 >
->   Do we have enough volunteers to build a best-in-class solution to the
+>   Are we close to building  a best-in-class solution to the problem?
->   problem?
 >
 > * __Competition__
 >